 Over the last few years, many people have gotten the message that sugar-containing sodas are not a healthy choice for their family and have started to buy less of these drinks.
 However, as soda drinking declines, more people are buying sports and energy drinks thinking they are healthier alternatives.

 Marketing for these drinks features professional athletes and promises increased energy and athletic performance.
 If a drink is good enough for top athletes, it must be healthy for the general public, right?
-Not necessarily, says Ashley Kim, a registered dietitian with the Get up & Go program at Children’s Health℠.
+Not necessarily, says Ashley Kim, Registered Dietitian with Get Up & Go by Children's Health℠ supported by Kohl's Cares.
 "Most of the sports drinks and energy drinks our children are consuming contain as much sugar as a can of regular soda, and excessive sugar intake can lead to weight gain and tooth decay," she says.
 Below, Ashley explains who and when should be drinking sports drinks.

 Sports drinks vs. energy drinks

 To begin, sports drinks and energy drinks vary significantly and therefore should not be used interchangeably.
 Sports drinks are flavored beverages that generally contain electrolytes, vitamins, minerals and carbohydrates in the form of sugar.
 They replenish athletes with water and electrolytes lost from sweat and provide energy from the sugar they contain.